theeugenechong/tp/docs/UserGuide.md

 =========================================================================
 ```

-## 3. Login
+## Login
-- Once you are successfully [registered](#22-user-registration), you can now log in to access cOOPer's features.
+- Once you are successfully [registered](#user-registration), you can now log in to access cOOPer's features.
 - How to log in:
-  1. When you see the greeting message as shown in the [Quick Start](#1-quick-start) section,
+  1. When you see the greeting message as shown in the [Quick Start](#quick-start) section,
   enter `login [username] as [role]`.
   2. You now have access to cOOPer's features specific to your role.